On optimal solutions of classical and sliced Wasserstein GANs with non-Gaussian data: Empirical study with synthetic data

 We have only considered population WGAN thus far.
 In practice, the distribution is estimated from training data and does not have a closed-form CDF.
-Therefore, it is of interest to empirically study how fast the solution converges to the population WGAN result using synthetic training data.
+Therefore, it is of interest to empirically study the performance of the population WGAN result using synthetic training data.
 In Fig.~\ref{FigTheta2}, we consider the linear activation and plot the optimal $\theta_2^*$ in \eqref{eq_W2thetaOpt1}\eqref{optParaLinear1} obtained by solving population WGAN with $d=1, q=2$, and its estimate with synthetic data when $\mu$ is chosen to be (a) $\mathcal{N}(0,1)$ and (b) Laplace distribution \cite{LaplaceTIP} with mean $0$ and scale $1/\sqrt{2}$ (which also has a unit variance).
-Specifically, by generating training data $\{x_i\}^M_{i=1}$ according to the true distribution $\mu$, we empirically estimate $\theta_2^*$ from \eqref{eq_W2thetaOpt1} by
+Specifically, by generating training data $\{x^{(i)}\}^M_{i=1}$ according to the true distribution $\mu$, we empirically estimate $\theta_2^*$ from \eqref{eq_W2thetaOpt1} by

 and the kernel density estimation (KDE) \cite{jiang2017uniform} is used to replace the true CDF $F_\mu(x)$ with the estimated one $\hat{F}_\mu(x)$ from the training data.
-For each distribution, our result shows a nice convergence behavior where the difference becomes smaller than 0.005 with only $M$=50000 data size.
-The optimal $\theta_2^*$ in \eqref{eq_W2thetaOpt1}\eqref{optParaLinear1} is 1 and 0.98013 for Gaussian and Laplace distributions respectively.
-Using linear generator, GAN output is also Gaussian and thus the convergence behavior for Gaussian data is better than that for Laplace data.
+Details are provided in the Appendix \ref{kde}.
+For each distribution, our result shows a nice convergence behavior where the difference becomes smaller than 0.005 with only $M$=50000 sample size.
+The optimal $\theta_2^*$ in \eqref{eq_W2thetaOpt1}\eqref{optParaLinear1} is 1 and 0.98013 for Gaussian and Laplace distributions, respectively.
+Using a linear generator, the GAN output is also Gaussian, and thus the convergence behavior for Gaussian data is better than that for Laplace data.
 Note that $\theta^*_1$ in \eqref{eq_W2thetaOpt1} can be estimated by the sample mean, so the convergence is not shown in Fig.~\ref{FigTheta2}.
 We also use SGD with momentum to estimate $\theta_1$ and $\theta_2$ for loss function \eqref{eq_transportGANE} under $d=1,q=1$, with gradient empirically obtained from \eqref{eq_W1condition} using KDE $\hat{F}_\mu(x)$.
 With $\mathcal{N}(\mu=1.5, \sigma^2=4)$ data, $(\theta_1, \theta_2)$ converges to $(1.4957, 2.0905)$ shown in Fig. \ref{localoptimalq1} and close to the population local optimum $(\mu, \sigma)$ for $q=1$.
+The convergence rate of the empirical WGAN solution to that of the population WGAN problem has been theoretically analyzed to be $M^{-2/d}$ for the LQG setting in \cite[Theorem 2]{Tse20}.
+Note that the convergence of iteratively solving empirical WGAN based on a good solver for \eqref{P} was given in \cite{chen2019gradual}.
+However, this convergence heavily relies on a good semi-discrete optimal transport solver, which is still hard to design empirically\cite{tacskesen2023semi}.